 an ethical guide to inclusive design

 This document contains general advice on adding diversity in our design practices.
-As well as providing questions to ask before involving ourselves with projects about representation in an ethical way.
-The provided perspective is derived from my own experience with inclusion as a freelance disabled graphic designer.
+It has questions to ask before getting involved with projects in an ethical way.
+This is from my experience with inclusion as a freelance disabled graphic designer.

-Being physically disabled myself, I understand there are intersectional aspects within marginalized groups.
-There are privileges that I have within my own community; so it is important to address that this guide has been created through the lens of a white woman’s perspective.
+Being disabled myself, I understand there are intersectional aspects within marginalized groups.
+There are privileges that I have within my own community.
+It is important to note this guide is through the lens of a white woman’s perspective.

-I believe accountability is a necessity within the ethical practice of representation.
+Accountability is a necessity within the ethical practice of representation.
 We must be able to learn and grow beyond our own experiences.
-If you come across information in this document that could be harmful or misguided to what it represents, please click here to get in touch.
+If you find harmful or misguided information in this document, please click here to get in touch.
 I am more than happy to revise the content of this guide.

-At the base level, incorporating diversity into our client’s brand work, photography, or illustrations should be constant.
-As designers it is our job to bring visual identities to businesses, and are responsible for the lens in which companies (large or small) provide the masses.
+At the base level we should add diversity to our work, photography, or illustrations.
+It is our job as designers to bring visual identities to businesses.
+We are responsible for the lens in which companies (large or small) provide the masses.

-The short answer is no. Even with “target audience” consumerism, there is no justified reason why the work we create cannot be inclusive.
+The short answer is no. Even with “target audiences”, there is no reason why the work we create cannot be inclusive.
 This isn’t simply to “check the diversity box”, but to represent the society we live in… Which last time I checked, includes members of marginalized groups.

 Within our own work we can show support.
-Art is expression, and if we want to show our support for diversity, we need to incorporate those values into our creations; without overshadowing the art and culture of a marginalized community.
+Art is expression.
+If we want to support diversity, we need to incorporate those values into our creations.
+But we must not overshadow the art and culture of a marginalized community.

 This idealism brings up questions.
 How do we know the intent of a diversity project from our clients?
 Within our work, when does our expression begin to overshadow/harm the very group we are trying to ally for?